Seraphina (novel)

 Seraphina is a 2012 fantasy novel by Rachel Hartman and is her debut novel.
-The book was published on July 10, 2012, by Random House Publishing and was ranked at number 8 The New York Times Best Seller list in its first week of publication.
+The book was published on July 10, 2012, by Random House Publishing and was ranked at number 8 on The New York Times Best Seller list in its first week of publication.
 Seraphina was awarded the 2013 William C. Morris Award for the best young adult work by a debut author.
-Foreign language rights to the novel have been sold in twenty languages, including Spanish and Hebrew.
-A sequel entitled Shadow Scale came out in 2015,.
-A companion novel Tess of the Road set in the same milieu was published in 2018, followed by its own sequel, In The Serpent's Wake (2022).
+Foreign language rights to the novel have been sold in twenty languages, such as Spanish.
+A sequel entitled Shadow Scale came out in 2015.
+A companion novel Tess of the Road set in the same milieu was published in 2018, followed by its own sequel, In the Serpent's Wake (2022).
+A prequel, Among Ghosts, was published in 2025.

 Synopsis

 Seraphina is set in the kingdom of Goredd and follows the sixteen-year-old Seraphina, a court musician.
-She's drawn into a murder mystery when the Crown Prince of Goredd, Rufus, is found decapitated in a manner that insinuates that he was murdered by dragons.
+She is drawn into a murder mystery when the Crown Prince of Goredd, Rufus, is found decapitated in a manner that insinuates that he was murdered by dragons.
 The murder occurs on the eve of the 40th anniversary of the signing of a treaty that ended the war between humans and dragons.
 Dragons can take human form but find human emotions baffling, which only lends to the continuing distrust and hatred between them and humans.